urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 ### 2020

-Azimuth is beginning to feel like [multipass](./posts/essays/azimuth-as-multipass/) (coming soon), with a variety of ways to use Azimuth points without ever booting Arvo
+Azimuth is beginning to feel like [multipass](/posts/essays/azimuth-as-multipass/), with a variety of ways to use Azimuth points without ever booting Arvo

 ## Arvo

 The Arvo interface has always been held back by Arvo’s technical immaturity.
 This is still true to some degree.
 The system has not stabilized completely.

 But!
 We’ve been using Landscape quite a lot lately.
-I use it daily, in fact — even on my phone.
-An encrypted (although not audited — so let’s not call it ‘secure’), authenticated chat where I own the keys and can read the source code is pretty cool, really.
+I use it daily, in fact — even [on my phone](https://itunes.apple.com/us/app/landscape-urbit/id1393148862).
+An encrypted (although not audited — so let’s not call it ‘secure’) authenticated chat where I own the keys and can read the source code is pretty cool, really.
 The interface isn’t perfect, but it’s nice.
 Landscape is a great preview of where we’re going: a simple, permanent, self-sovereign computer.

-There are still rough edges, and Landscape is not nearly general purpose enough.
-But we have plans:
+There are still rough edges, and Landscape is not nearly general purpose enough, but we have plans:

 ### Q2 2019